Springhill Avenue Temple’s Weekly Bulletin

-- Don’t forget to check out Rabbi’s Blog – “Torah Service at Religious School This Week”.
+- Don’t forget to check out Rabbi’s Weekly Blog – “Understanding the Vietnam War Through the Experiences of a Surgeon.”
 This link will also be published on Rabbi’s FaceBook page (Dana Kaplan), so be sure to send him a friend request!
 Rabbi’s webpage is www.danakaplan.com.

 - The next Hebrew School and Religious School is scheduled for Friday, December 15, at 6:00 p.m., for the Hanukkah Family Service

 - The next Wednesday Torah Study is scheduled for Wednesday, December 13th at 5:30 p.m.